-This policy was reviewed: Summer 2016 This policy will be reviewed next: Summer 2018
+This policy was reviewed: Summer 2020 This policy will be reviewed next: Summer 2021

-This policy has been drawn up with reference to LA guidelines.
+This policy has been drawn up with reference to LA guidelines as well as the school's Covid-19 Risk Assessment and the Department of Education's What to do if a pupil is displaying symptoms of coronavirus guidance 2020.
 Godalming Junior School endeavours to ensure that all its pupils achieve success in their academic work, in their relationships and in their day to day experiences at school.
 Some of our pupils have medical needs which mean that additional measures are required to ensure that they are enabled to have full access to the curriculum, that the impact of their medical difficulties upon their life in school is minimised as far as possible and that all staff who work with the pupil understands the nature of their difficulties and how best to help them.